Three-dimensional spin-orbital liquids: Introduction

 Another fruitful route to generalizing the Kitaev model focuses instead on the algebraic structure underlying its exact solvability.
 In particular, the use of Pauli matrices realizing a Clifford algebra plays a central role in the fractionalization into Majorana fermions.
 By enlarging the on-site Hilbert space and replacing Pauli matrices with higher-dimensional representations of the Clifford algebra, one obtains a broad class of exactly solvable models whose ground states realize a variety of QSL phases \cite{yao2009algebraic,ryu_three-dimensional_2009,wu2009gamma,chua2011exact, nakai_time-reversal_2012}.
 Within this broader framework, a particularly interesting subclass is formed by \emph{spin–orbital liquids} (SOLs) \cite{wang2009spin-orbital,corboz2012spin-orbital,chulliparambil_microscopic_2020}.
 These models combine spin and orbital degrees of freedom in such a way that the enlarged local Hilbert space admits multiple itinerant Majorana flavors, leading to rich patterns of fractionalization and emergent gauge structure.
 To date, SOLs have been studied predominantly in two spatial dimensions, most notably on honeycomb and square lattices, where they were shown to realize all topological phases of Kitaev’s 16-fold way \cite{chulliparambil_microscopic_2020,chulliparambil_flux_2021}.

 Relatively few works have explored SOLs in three dimensions.
 The two-flavor diamond-lattice model introduced by Ryu \cite{ryu_three-dimensional_2009} constitutes the first example of a three-dimensional SOL, already illustrating that the interplay of higher dimensionality and multiple Majorana flavors leads to qualitatively new band structures and topological phenomena.
 Building on this insight, the present work aims to systematically combine the SOL framework with genuinely three-dimensional lattice geometries, thereby uncovering a much broader landscape of three-dimensional spin–orbital liquids and their characteristic low-energy excitations.
-We focus on a set of lattices---both three- and four-coordinated ones---that serve as representatie examples of generic behavior in 3D SOLs.
+Whereas Refs.~\cite{chulliparambil_flux_2021, ryu_three-dimensional_2009} elucidate intriguing features of specific lattice realizations (in two and three dimensions, respectively), our work extends these ideas toward a classification of generic SOL properties realizable across a broad range of three-dimensional lattices.
+We focus our discussion on a set of lattices---both three- and four-coordinated ones---that serve as representative examples of such generic behavior in 3D SOLs.
 For each lattice, we determine the low-energy properties and the robust nodal structures of the itinerant Majorana fermions.
 We also study the response to a variety of physically motivated perturbations.

 \paragraph*{Outline of this paper} The remainder of the manuscript is organized as follows: In Sec.~\ref{sec:SOLs}, we review SOLs and how to solve them.
 Sec.~\ref{sec:Symmetries} discusses symmetries, how they are implemented, and most importantly, how they can be broken.
 Sec.~\ref{sec:Tricoordinated} contains our results for the three-coordinated lattices, while Sec.~\ref{sec:Fourcoordinated} is concerned with the four-coordinated ones.
 We conclude in Sec.~\ref{sec:Conclusions} and show how our results can aid future research in 3D QSLs.
 To keep the main manuscript accessible, we discuss all the more technical parts in the various appendices.